Learn about the parcel data available in Transect.

 Why do the parcel value fields (‘parval’) not look the way I expect?

-The parcel value related fields are all directly from the County Assessor’s data.
-They are populated as directly from the Assessor attributes as possible for the ‘improvements value’ (improvval), ‘land value’ (landval), ‘parcel value’ (parval), ‘ag value’ (agval) and ‘parcel valuation method’ (parvaltype) attributes.
-However, while those are the most common value related attributes, every County has their own definition for those attributes and their own methods for how they calculate, record and display amounts for tax purposes.
-We can not answer questions about why the County records the values in those attributes.
-We suggest visiting the County’s website or calling the Assessor’s office directly to better understand those values.
-If, after contacting the County it appears there is an error in what values are in those attribute fields, please send an email to help@landgrid.com.
+The parcel value related fields are all directly from the county assessor's data.
+They populate as directly from the assessor attributes as possible our 'improvements value' (improvval), 'land value' (landval), 'parcel value' (parval), 'ag value' (agval) and 'parcel valuation method' (parvaltype) attributes.
+However, while those are the most common value related attributes, every county has their own definition for those attributes.
+We suggest visiting the county's website or calling the assessor's office directly to better understand those values.
+If, after contacting the county it appears we have an error in what values we have in those attribute fields, please send an email to help@regrid.com.

 Why do the parcel numbers (apn, pin, etc) not look the way I expect?

-County Assessor parcel identification numbers (‘parcelnumb’) are well known for being complicated and often have variable punctuation or zeros (0) that can affect searching or matching by parcel id number.
-Counties do occasionally change their method for generating or assigning parcel numbers and that can lead to “new” and “old” parcel number situations.
-Regrid always retains any identification number attributes as ‘County Custom Columns’ so it should be possible to match up the data with County data directly, even if the parcel number field is not the only identification number used by the County.
+County parcel numbers (‘parcelnumb’) can be inconsistent due to the use of different formats (such as punctuation and zeros) and can change over time.
+Regrid retains any identification number attributes as ‘County Custom Columns’ to match up the data with County data directly, even if the parcel number field is not the only identification number used by the County.

 Do you have land use codes?